Once a month, I fold down the seats of my minivan and head to that most magical of shopping meccas, Costco.

 While a membership gets you all the deals, there are actually a number of ways to shop at Costco without paying a fee.
 These include shopping online, filling prescriptions and, in some states, buying alcohol.

-Sure, your local Costco location can rotate your tires, but there are so many more discounted services available that you may be missing.
-These include insurance products, identity theft monitoring and your next dream vacation, as we detail in “18 Surprising Things You Can Buy at Costco.”
+Sure, you know your local Costco location can rotate your tires, but there are so many more discounted services available that you may be missing.
+These include insurance products, identity theft monitoring and your next dream vacation, as we detail in “16 Surprising Things You Can Buy at Costco.”

 Next time you’re in the store, pay attention to the display by the customer service desk to see more of what’s available.